 Students are expected to engage seriously in their courses through both class participation and completion of assigned work.
 Disruptive behavior will not be tolerated.

 All high school student participants must follow University Public Health Protocols in place at the time of participation.
 Requirements will be communicated in advance and are subject to change.
 Find out more about Columbia's COVID-19 policies.

 The Community Standards are designed to ensure the safety and well-being of the students and the integrity of the University.
 They are strictly enforced and failure to abide by them results in dismissal from the program, normally on the first offense.

 The determination as to whether a student has violated the Community Standards is made by program staff, teachers, and administrators.

-Students who are dismissed from the program do not receive evaluation letters or Statements of Completion.
-No portion of the program cost will be refunded to a student who has been dismissed.
+Students who are dismissed from the program do not receive evaluation letters or a Certification of Participation.
+No portion of fees or tuition will be refunded to a student who has been dismissed.

 Protection of Minors at Columbia

 The Protection of Minors policy creates an independent duty for those who interact with, supervise, chaperone, or otherwise oversee minors in University sponsored programs, activities, and/or residential facilities to be trained by the University.
 It also requires an independent duty to report suspected cases of abuse and maltreatment of individuals under the age of 18 immediately.
 Any member of the University community may report a concern if they have reasonable suspicion that a child has been abused or maltreated, either by a caregiver at home, or by any other person they believe could be responsible for abuse.
 We have implemented this policy to ensure that we protect minors who are on our campuses or who are participating in University programs and activities.